IHateMyKite/UnforgivingDevices/README.md

 # Compiling scripts

-You can compile papyrus files by running [BUILD.bat](https://github.com/IHateMyKite/UnforgivingDevices/blob/main/Scripts/BUILD.bat) which is in Scripts folder.
+You can compile all papyrus scripts by running [BUILD.bat](https://github.com/IHateMyKite/UnforgivingDevices/blob/main/Scripts/BUILD_ALL.bat) which is in Scripts folder.
 It is required that you have git installed.
 Will probably only work on windows.
-If you only want to compile single file, you can check my [tutorial about using notepad++](https://github.com/IHateMyKite/UnforgivingDevices/wiki/Developer-Guide#notepad)
+If you only want to compile single file, you can either run [BUILD_ONE.bat](https://github.com/IHateMyKite/UnforgivingDevices/blob/main/Scripts/BUILD_ONE.bat) or check my [tutorial about using notepad++](https://github.com/IHateMyKite/UnforgivingDevices/wiki/Developer-Guide#notepad)

 # Development tools (WIP)
 https://ihatemykite.github.io/